-Responsibility: Dean Completion Date: Ongoing
+Completion Date: Ongoing

-f.
+e.
+Team teaching will be encouraged by altering policies so that both participating departments will be credited with class enrollments and course size will be appropriately reduced.
+Responsibility: Dean f.
 Incentives, such as course release or teaching assistants, will be provided for faculty to develop or enhance linked theme courses.